top of page

 • cumulative characteristic of impacts;

-• whether the impacts reverts or not; and/or
+• whether the impacts is revertible or not; and/or

 • other criteria in accordance with the development of science and technology.

-However, it should be noted that there is no obligation for low-risk business activity to comply with the provision of AMDAL and/or UKL-UPL.
-Instead, entrepreneurs conducting low-risk business activity will be required to make SPPL that will be integrated to the NIB.
+However, it should be noted that there is no obligation for low-risk business activities to comply with the provisions of AMDAL and/or UKL-UPL.
+Instead, entrepreneurs conducting low-risk business activity will be required to apply for a SPPL that will be integrated into the NIB.

-Business and/or activity plans that are not obligatory AMDAL and/or mandatory UKL-UPL or SPPL can be determined as a type of business plan and/or activity that is required to have an AMDAL by the MoEF.
+Business and/or activity plans that are not subject to AMDAL and/or UKL-UPL or SPPL can be determined as a type of business plan and/or activity that is required to possess an AMDAL by the MoEF.
 Business and/or activity plans are proposed in writing to MoEF by:

 • ministers and/or heads of non-ministerial government agencies;